Skip to content

 King C. Gillette Safety Razor on top of its presentation box

-The King C. Gillette is a safety razor I would not have considered buying and reviewing.
+The King C. Gillette is a safety razor that I would not have considered buying and reviewing.

 The razor shaved and performed slightly better than I expected, and it’s mild.
-It’s an option for those new to wet shaving with safety razors; however, it has yet to make it onto our best beginners safety razors roundup page.
-As always, there is more to the story which I cover in this review.
+It’s an option for those new to wet shaving with safety razors.
+It has made it onto my best beginners safety razors roundup page.

 Gillette markets this razor as a tool for edging sideburns and lining up beards.
 The razor belongs to a line of King C. Gillette products, including a cartridge razor that they market for neck shaving (it’s a Gillette SkinGuard with a different handle).

-I’m not sure where Gillette is going with this marketing, but I have been using and will be reviewing the King C. Gillette Razor for normal shaving while considering its possible benefit for edging, etc.
+I’m not sure where Gillette is going with this marketing.
+Still, I have been using it and will be reviewing the King C. Gillette Razor for normal shaving while considering its possible benefit for edging, etc.

 Gillette provides a pack of five King C. Gillette blades to get users started with shaving straight away.